 Born in Watrous, Saskatchewan, with Cape Breton Nova Scotia roots, D.O. grew up in Southern Ontario before settling in Toronto.

-In February, he capped a 90-show virtual Black Canadian 365 tour, including the launching his inaugural conference, which was attended by over one hundred thousand youth from across Canada.
-He was profiled on CBC, City TV News, Global, Toronto Star, and even guest co-hosted Entertainment Tonight Canada Live.
+In 2023, D.O. rocked more than 200 show cross Canada Black Canadian history school tour including a virtual conference, which was attended by over one hundred thousand youth from across Canada.
+He has been profiled on CBC, City TV News, Global, Toronto Star, and even guest co-hosted Entertainment Tonight Canada Live.

 In the Fall of 2021, D.O. released his second book, On This Grind which details life lessons learned from the music business.
 He also released Still Driven, a new album that celebrated the 20th anniversary of his first professional release, Stay Driven.

 In between recording, Gibson founded the Stay Driven program launched in 2001.
 Stay Driven is based on D.O.’s own life experiences, where he addresses relevant topics such as anti-bullying, peer pressure, and literacy.
-Gibson has spoken and performed at over one thousand schools reaching hundreds of thousands of students.
+Gibson has spoken and performed at over 3500 schools reaching hundreds of thousands of students.

 Somewhere between Tupac (in terms of social consciousness), Fresh Prince (in terms of appeal to youth) and Jay-Z (in terms of business sense) stands D.O., a man who is bounded only by the hours in a day.